Everyplay/js-developer-quiz/README.md

 js-developer-quiz
 =================
+Clone this repository and return your answer as zip-file containing all the relevant files.

 Implement functions kebabify & readTitlesFromGoogle based on instructions defined in index.js & test.js.
 Also implement missing tests defined in test.js.